6 Signs Your Job Is Making You Unwell

 If your anxiety is at a level where it makes functioning day-to-day difficult, you might need to seek advice from a medical professional, or at the very least a family member or friend who can lend a listening ear.

-Mood swings, irritability and frequent crying spells might also be a result of your job making you depressed or unwell.
+Mood swings, irritability and frequent crying spells might also be a result of your job making you unwell.

 Withdrawing socially